Udzu/pudzu/pillar.md

 ![alt](images/colormapgradient.png)

-CompoundColormap generates a colormap from a sequence of other colormaps:
+**CompoundColormap**: generate a colormap from a sequence of other colormaps:

 ```python
 >> import seaborn as sns